Deer–vehicle collisions: History

-In North America in the 16th century, deer populations began to drop with the arrival Europeans.
+In North America in the 16th century, deer populations began to drop with the arrival of Europeans.
 The harvesting of deer for their hides and their meat led to their near-extinction.
 During this same period, wolves, a primary predator of deer, were targeted for eradication as wolves would eat livestock.
 By about 1960, wolves in the United States were almost completely wiped out.

 Deer–vehicle collisions have occurred since roadways have been built in close and direct proximity to direct habitat, also known as deer habitat fragmentation.
 White-tailed deer, the most common deer involved in deer-vehicle collisions, have steadily increased in numbers since 1900.
 As of 2023, it is estimated that 36 million deer populate the United States.
 The actual number of animals killed in deer-vehicle collisions is not known because no such database exists.
 In a 1981 study, it was concluded that "large animals", which included deer, accounted for 26% of animals killed each year in collisions with vehicles on interstates and country roads.

 The expansion of roadways, habitat destruction, and consequent habitat fragmentation in the US have increased the number of deer-vehicle collisions.

 In the United States, the state with the highest number of deer-vehicle collisions is Pennsylvania, with an estimated 115,000 collisions in 2013 causing $400 million in damage.
 West Virginia is the state with the highest risk that a motorist will hit a deer whilst driving.